LispCookbook/cl-cookbook/packages.md

 ...
 ~~~

-If modification is required anyway, a package named
+If a modification is required anyway, a package named
 [cl-package-lock][cl-package-lock] can be used to ignore package locks.
 For
 example: